dwyl/learn-elixir/README.md

 end
 ```

-**NOTE:** you do not need to install and require any external testing frameworks.
+**NOTE: You do not need to install and require any external testing frameworks**.
 It all comes with the Elixir package.
 Simply write `test` followed by a string
 representing what you are trying to test and then write your assertion.